 - 3 garlic cloves - sliced

-- Over medium-high, heat olive oil in a large skillet.
-Add sausage links, and cook for about 2 minutes each side, just until they get brown (but the sausage will not be cooked though).
-Place them on a cutting board, slice them and set aside.
+- Heat the olive oil in a large skillet over medium-high.
+Add the sausage links, and cook for about 2 minutes each side, just until they turn brown.
+The sausage will not be cooked through.

-Add onions and cook for about 2 minutes.
+- Add the onions, and cook for about 2 minutes.
 Stir constantly.
-Then add bell pepper, garlic, salt and black pepper and red.
-Cook for 5 minutes or until onions are translucent.
+Then, add the bell peppers, garlic, salt and black pepper, and red pepper flakes.
+Cook for 5 minutes or until the onions are translucent.

-- Add chicken broth to skillet with peppers and onions, and scrape bottom of skillet to release all brown bits.
-Bring sausage back into the skillet, and reduce heat to medium.
+- Return the sausage back to the skillet, and reduce the heat to medium.
 Cover and simmer 10 minutes.
-Then, uncover the skillet and increase heat to medium-high and cook for 3 more minutes, just until liquid is evaporated and sausage is cooked through.
+Then, uncover the skillet, increase the heat to medium-high, and cook for 3 more minutes, just until the liquid is evaporated and the sausage is cooked through.
 Top with parsley and basil.
 Enjoy!

-If you like this Italian Sausage, Onions and Peppers Skillet recipe, please share with your friends and family.
+If you like this Italian Sausage, Onions and Peppers Skillet recipe, please share it with your friends and family.
 Do you want to taste more?
-Subscribe to my newsletter and follow Primavera Kitchen on Twitter, Pinterest, Google+, Instagram, and Facebook for all delicious recipes updates.
+Subscribe to my newsletter, and follow Primavera Kitchen on Twitter, Pinterest, Instagram, and Facebook for all delicious recipe updates.
 As always, I really appreciate you stopping by.